halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

         :alt: Export JSON
     .. tip::
         "Allow scripts to write files and access network" must be enabled in AE Preferences.

+    After Effects Language should be set to English.

 Blender
 #################